zinccat/flaxattention/README.md

 For the checkboard mod_score examples of flexattention, using RTX 3090, with parameters `batch_size=8, num_heads=8, seq_len_q=2048, seq_len_kv=2048, feature_size=64`, running 100 iterations:

 - FlexAttention: 0.82s
+- FlaxAttention (This repo): 0.90s
-- FlaxAttention (This repo): 1.04s
+- FlaxAttention (This repo, without pallas softmax): 1.04s

-We can see that the performance is about 20% slower than the original implementation.
+We can see that the performance is about 10% slower than the original implementation.
 There are still some optimizations to be done.